Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 - Enterprise CDN: Powered by Cloudflare Enterprise.

 - Image Optimization: Automatic image optimization based on device and network type.
-WebP compression, custom resizing, and image preloading make images load faster.
+WebP compression, custom resizing, and image preloading speed up image loading.
 (Utilizing Mirage and Polish)

-- Security features: keep website performance stable while protecting websites from DDoS and bot attacks, protect data with Cloudflare’s WAF, and provide a free SSL certificate.
+- Security features: Keep website performance stable while protecting against DDoS and bot attacks with Cloudflare’s WAF, including a free SSL certificate.

-10Web Booster is a solid website option; you can test it for free with their WordPress plugin (free CDN for WordPress).
-You need paid plans such as Personal, Premium, and Agency if you want full features.
-Plan costs are reasonable if you pay annually, but monthly fees are high.
-The personal plan costs $6/month if you pay yearly but $14 if you pay month-to-month.
+10Web Booster is a solid option; you can test it for free with their WordPress plugin (free CDN for WordPress).
+You need to purchase plans such as Personal, Premium, or Agency to access all features.

 Using the Automattic free content delivery network, you can use Jetpack to deliver your images and static files.
 JetPack uses Automattic’s CDN, but I don’t suggest using it.
-It is slow and has features you are likely not to find useful.
+It is slow and lacks features that you are likely to find useful.

 It has a lot of autoloads.
-There is no doubt that CDNs are an essential part of optimizing our websites, but plugins like Jetpack are not the ideal choice for many websites since they slow down your website with bloated features.
+CDNs are essential for optimizing our websites, but plugins like Jetpack are not ideal for many sites because they can slow them down with bloated features.

 Advantages: